 The surname Chairmant was first found in various counties and shires throughout ancient Britain.
 In fact, "in [the] Domesday Book the Judge of the County-court was called a Seirman, i.e., Shireman.
 The Anglo Saxon scirmann is defined by Bosworth as 'a man who superintends, shireman, provincial, an overseer, governor, provost, bailiff of a hundred.' "

 The earliest record of the name that we could find was Roger Sereman who was listed in 1207 in Leicestershire.
 A few years later William le Shereman was listed in 1281 and the Subsidy Rolls of Suffolk list John Sherman in 1327.
 In the same year, the Subsidy Rolls of Essex listed Philip Shareman (Sharman.)

-Important Dates for the Chairmant family
+Early History of the Chairmant family

 This web page shows only a small excerpt of our Chairmant research.
 Another 80 words (6 lines of text) covering the years 1086, 1611, 1687, 1671, 1662, 1670 and 1671 are included under the topic Early Chairmant History in all our PDF Extended History products and printed products wherever possible.

 Chairmant Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Chairmant are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Chairmant include: Sherman, Shearman, Sharman, Shaerman, Shirman and others.

 Early Notables of the Chairmant family (pre 1700)